LIFESTYLE TIPS

 Buses in the Winter

-Because a late bus can leave you being late for work, planning your daily trip around the daily weather forecast is a good idea.
-If it snows you can expect busses to run upwards of 20 to 30 minutes late.
-Another useful tip is to arrive 10 minutes late for the previous bus on the schedule so you can catch that one, since if the weather is bad all of the busses are likely running behind.
+Planning your commute around the daily weather forecast is a good idea, as bus delays can occur.
+If it snows, you can expect buses to run up to 20 minutes late.
+Another useful tip is to arrive 10 minutes late for the previous bus, as they are likely running behind.

 Buying Garbage Bins/Cans

-Japan is very big on separating your trash to minuscule levels.
-You will find yourself having to separate from different types of plastic, to different types of paper in other to figure out if it is burnable or non-burnable, recyclable or non-recyclable.
-In order to get into the habit of automatically sorting out your trash, instead of sorting it out the day before throwing it out, it is a good idea to buy separate cans/bins.
-In the long run, it saves a lot of effort and time, especially if you find yourself in a place where you throw different types of rubbish everyday.
+Japan is fairly strict about separating trash, which may take some getting used to as you settle in.
+You will find yourself having to separate different types of plastic and different types of paper in order to figure out what's burnable or non-burnable, and recyclable or non-recyclable.
+To get used to sorting out your trash, instead of scrambling to sort it the day before throwing it out, it is a good idea to buy separate trash bags and bins.
+In the long run, it saves a lot of effort and time, especially if you find yourself in a place where you have to throw out different types of trash frequently.
+It may be helpful to print out the garbage collection calendar for your specific municipality, which should be available on their website.

 Learning How to Use Your Salamander

-Fish is super cheap in Japan and this oven is a really quick and easy way to prepare a healthy meal with little to no prep time involved.
-For example, you can get fillets of Mackerel for about 150 yen a piece, and so you could make a hearty, healthy, home cooked meal for under 500 yen that only takes 15-20 minutes to prepare (-the rice cook time)
+The salamander is a specialized high heat broiler located in the center of your stove which can be used for cooking and finishing a variety of foods.
+For example, fish is super cheap in Japan and using this oven is a really quick and easy way to prepare a healthy meal with a short prep time.
+For example, you can get fillets of Mackerel for about 150 yen a piece, to make a hearty, healthy, home cooked meal for under 500 yen that only takes 15-20 minutes to prepare (not including the rice cook time).

 Getting a Rice Cooker

-For those who don't already have a rice cooker and regularly eat rice, getting one here in Japan is something you really should look into!
-Buying a rice cooker that can keep rice warm for a few hours after cooking is extremely useful because you can cut down the amount of weekly rice making by half!
+For those who don't already have a rice cooker and regularly eat rice, getting one here in Japan is a must!
+Buying a decent rice cooker that can make 3 or more cups of rice at a time is extremely useful because you can cut down the amount of times you make rice per week.
 Learning the settings and timing your rice cooking so it’s ready when you get home is also another great way to save time.
+Using the rice cooker is as simple as washing the rice, adding water, and pressing a button to start.
+Zojirushi and Tiger are a couple reliable, well-known brands if you don't know where to start looking.

 Recommendations from Locals